Char B1: Italian use

-Post-war French use
+Free French use

 Former German B1 bis recaptured by the French Resistance in Reims, 1944.

 After the Allies had invaded France in 1944, some B1s were recaptured.
 Several were used on an individual and incidental basis by resistance forces, such as those fighting the German garrison of Paris in August 1944.
 On 7 October 1944, the Provisional Government of the French Republic formed the 13th Dragoon Regiment of the Free French Forces.
 The majority of the regiment fielded SOMUA S35 cavalry tanks, but Captain Edmond Voillaume's 2nd Company was equipped with 19 B1 bis tanks, which included a mixture of standard and German modified B-2s.
 They were stationed in Orléans until 2 April 1945, when they were mobilized for the Allied siege of La Rochelle.

 The tanks were effective in the attack on Royan on 15 April 1945, using their 75 mm guns for fire support, while targeting pillboxes with their 47 mm guns.
 After that, 2nd Company accompanied troops on an assault on Pontaillac on 17 April, followed by an attack on the German stronghold at La Rochelle between 29 April and 8 May.
 Voillaume was awarded the Distinguished Service Cross for his actions.
 After the war, the 13th Dragoon Regiment was stationed in the French occupation zone of Allied-occupied Germany as part of the French 3rd Armoured Division.
 It was eventually disbanded in the German town of Wittlich in April 1946.